kumarUjjawal/kumarUjjawal.github.io/_posts/2019-12-25-conversation-model.md

 ![an image alt text]({{ site.baseurl }}/images/conv1.png "an image title")

 Concretely, suppose that we observe a conversation with two turns: the first person utters “ABC”, and second person replies “WXYZ”.
 We can use a recurrent neural network, and train to map “ABC” to “WXYZ” as shown in Figure 1 above.
-The hidden state of the model when it receives the end of sequence symbol “<eos>” can be viewed as the *thought vector*because it stores the information of the sentence, or thought, “ABC”.
+The hidden state of the model when it receives the end of sequence symbol “eos” can be viewed as the thought vector because it stores the information of the sentence, or thought, “ABC”.
 Applying this technique to conversation modeling is also straightforward: the input sequence can be the concatenation of what has been conversed so far (the context), and the output sequence is the reply.

 **Datasets**